bretheskevin/boilerplate-rails-next/README.md

 ## Ports

-Nginx should redirect the frontend to `localhost` and the backend to `localhost/api`.
-If it doesn't work, you can try to open the page in a private browser mode.

-Make sure that 4200, 3000 and 5432 ports are available on your machine.

-## Todo

-- [ ] Specify the ports used by the project from the environment file
+If you have any conflicts with the porte 3000, 4200 or 5432, you can change them in the `.env` file.
+It will change the ports served by the docker container (it's normal that the ports don't change in the logs)

 ## Features